Orelevi/PayPal_Home_assignment/README.md

 ### Installation with bash script

-We've provided a convenient bash script (`run_application.sh`) to streamline the process of updating your application and starting the Docker containers.
-This script automates three essential steps: pulling the latest changes from the repository, navigating to the project directory, and initiating the Docker-compose process.
+I've provided a convenient bash script (`run_application.sh`) to streamline the process of updating your application and starting the Docker containers.
+This script automates three essential steps: pulling the latest changes from the repository, navigating to the project directory and initiating the Docker-compose process.

 **How to Run the Script**